-Figure S8 | Thickness dependece study of spin valves based on MAPbBr3. a, GMRmax vs the MAPbBr3 interlayer thickness, d obtained in various fabricated NP-MAPbBr3 based spin-valves measured at 10 K. Red solid line is a fit using Eq.(S3) which gives a spin diffusion length value of ~ 220 nm. b, Temperature dependence of sd.
+Supplementary Figure 8 | Thickness dependece study of spin valves based on MAPbBr3. a, GMRmax vs the MAPbBr3 interlayer thickness d obtained in various fabricated NP-MAPbBr3 based spin-valves measured at 10 K. Each point is given by a SV device with a certain thickness.
+The error bar of thickness is calculated from standard deviation of 3 thickness values measured near the device by profilometer.
+The error bar of MR signal is calculated from standard deviation of MR signal measured 5 times at the device.
+Red solid line is a fit using Supplementary Equation 3 which gives a spin diffusion length value of 220 nm. b, Temperature dependence of sd.
+The error bar of sd is given by the fitting.